CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia-hidden.md

 M = Matrix{Float64}[rand(800, 800), rand(600, 600), rand(800, 800), rand(600, 600)];
 ```

 It is clear that if we had two processes, it would not make any sense that one of them compute the Single Value Decomposition for the two big matrices ($800 \times 800$), and the other one for the two small ones.
-In this case the problem could be solved by "manually" assigning the matrices to the processes, but what would it happen if we did not know which matrices (the first one, the second one...) will be the big ones in advance?

-To see how to solve this problem, let's discuss the following "easy" implementation of a parallel `map` function that will also serve us to introduce new functions to work with parallel computing.
+To see how to overcome this problem, let's discuss the following "easy" implementation of a parallel `map` function that will also serve us to introduce new functions to work with parallel computing.

 ```julia
 # The arguments are: 1) a function 'f' and 2) a list with the input.